 Some resources in this guide are Mitchell Hamline School of Law licensed databases.
 These are available to students, faculty, and staff either with a network login or individual password.
 Many of them are also available to the public from the computers in the library, as well as through computers signed into the school's wireless network.

-Bloomberg Law, Westlaw Edge, and Lexis Advance are subscription services that require users to have individual accounts for access.
+Bloomberg Law, Westlaw, and Lexis are subscription services that require users to have individual accounts for access.